What Mattress Thickness Should I Buy?

 Average thickness is also specific to mattress types.
-For example, the average futon mattress is thin compared to most bed mattresses, as is a daybed mattress, bunk bed mattress, sofa bed mattress, and mattresses specifically made for young children.
+For example, the average futon mattress is thin compared to most bed mattresses.
+The same is true for daybed mattresses, bunk bed mattresses, sofa bed mattresses, and mattresses specifically made for young children.

 How deep is a standard mattress?

 For mattresses, depth and height are simply other ways to refer to the thickness of a mattress.
-For example, the dimensions of a full-size Purple® Mattress are 54” wide by 76” long by 9.25” deep.
+For example, the dimensions of a full-size Purple Mattress are 54” wide by 76” long by 9.25” deep.

 How much thickness is required for a mattress?